koknese/fetch.js/README.md

 - Artix
 - Arch
 - Unknown (tux)

-All ASCIIs are from pfetch-rs
+Currently all ASCIIs are from pfetch-rs
 ## Contributing
 Feel free to contribute!
 If you want to contribute to ASCIIs, check the [logos.js](https://github.com/gatesbydude/fetch.js/blob/main/index.js) file, it has a commented link to a site that converts ASCIIs into JS.